 ISTJs are usually at the core of traditional families and organizations, making sure the rules are respected and followed.
 They are well-grounded in reality, reserved, and organized, which is why people can depend on them to complete their tasks and fulfill their duties.
 And while they take a while to open up and show their vulnerable side, they make for amazing partners, friends, and coworkers (read more about this in our ISTJ relationships analysis article).

-We hope that by the end of this article you will be able to understand the differences and similarities between ISTJs and the rest of the MBTI gang.
+We hope that by the end of this article you will be able to understand the differences and similarities between ISTJs and the rest of the 16 personalities gang.

 - They have a conservative air around them and don’t mingle with the crowd